This is article three in a seven-part series addressing gender bias in the healthcare system.

 To prove my point further, this was not the case when her mom joined her appointments.
 Her doctor was still as nasty as ever.
 This made it clear it wasn’t the presence of an older adult that pacified this doctor, but instead, the presence of a man.

 Lizzie M had a very similar experience when she brought her brother to her doctor’s appointment.
 After finding a lump in her breast and being brushed off by several doctors, she was finally diagnosed with stage-3 breast cancer.
 She’s spent quite a bit of time navigating the healthcare system, so she was familiar with this problem.

 For one of her appointments with a new doctor, Lizzie had decided to bring her brother along for support.
 She then found that her doctor (a man in his mid-to-late thirties) would only look and talk to her brother, not her, as if it was his appointment.
 She remembers how frustrating it had been to feel so ignored by her doctor at her own appointment, especially when her brother wasn’t answering the doctor at all and instead relaying his questions back to her.

 But what about the presence of a man makes a male doctor more willing to listen?
 Well, studies have shown that men do more of the talking during decision-making discussions.
 A study analyzing the amount of time men and women spend talking in a discussion found that in almost all conditions they tested for, women spent less than 75% of the time talking that men did.
-In situations where only one woman was present in a discussion with four men, she contributed 40% the amount of talking that each man did.
+In situations where only one woman was present in a discussion with four men, she contributed 40% less than the amount of talking that each man did.

 Furthermore, when women do decide to speak up, they are more likely than men to get interrupted.
 A study done on the US Supreme Court Justices found that female justices were three times more likely to be interrupted than male justices were, and seniority scarcely played a role in this statistic.